Nunez350/test-repo-2018/README.md

-# test-repo-2018
+# Smallest enclosing circle

-A readme for a small project that computes minimum radius balls given clicked data points
+A readme for a small project that computes minimum radius balls given clicked data points.

+This is a part of a project that computes a central trajectory with different methods.

+##Files List
+* demoPercentMinCircle.py
+* functions.py
+* minmaxradiuscircle.py

+##How to run file
+1. Open a termial
+2. Go to the directory where you have all three files
+3. type '''python3 demoPercentMinCircle.py''' to see the demonstration.